Davis W. Frank

 Senior Engineering Manager, Engineering Lead

 I was the Engineering Lead on the PKS Release Engineering team.
-I wrote the stories and prioritized the work for this team of 10 developers from Pivotal and VMware.
-We optimized the configuration, build, and CI runs for hundreds of pipelines, doubling the number of concurrently supported releases to four.
+I defined, prioritized, and accepted the work for this team of 10 developers from Pivotal and VMware.
+We optimized the configuration, build, and CI runs for hundreds of pipelines, doubling the number of concurrently supported releases from 2 to 4 while reducing the elapsed-time-per-change of hundreds of pipelines by 75% - from 4 days to 1.

 Pivotal - Cloud Foundry 2018 April - 2018 October